One of the riskiest moves in shifting to the cloud is choosing a company to provide your managed cloud hosting services.

 What Is PIPEDA?

-These new parameters were established in 2004 under the Personal Information Protection and Electronic Documents Act (PIPEDA), requiring providers to alert the OPC and all affected Canadian consumers when there is a data breach.
+These new parameters were established in 2004 under the Personal Information Protection and Electronic Documents Act (PIPEDA).

 PIPEDA originally applied only to the federally regulated private sector.